What is Nigeria’s wider context?

 To the north, savanna grassland replaces the rainforest.
 A range of field crops is typical here, including cotton and millet.
 Cattle also graze the savanna.

-Semi-desert is found in the very north of Nigeria.
+Semi-desert exists in the very north of Nigeria.
 The nomadic grazing of cattle is the primary type of agriculture in the region.